 In 2009 he won the art residency of FONCA in Mexico, which led him to produce the film "Ex Generation" focused on the theme of Cuban migration.

 In 2010 he won an art residency at the Swem Media Center in Virginia, producing the documentary "Bubbles Beat", filmed in New York City, San Diego, Miami and Washington DC.
 The documentary, focused on American youth, won the first prize of the Brownstone Foundation and the Ludwing Foundation.

-"Recursivo" (2012) was his first fiction short film and the first of the trilogy "Fables of mind", completed by the short films "Gato" (2016) and "Relevo" (2013).
+"Recursivo" (2012) was his first short film and started the trilogy "Fables of mind", completed by the short films "Gato" (2016) and "Relevo" (2013).
 The latter won the best script award at the Entry 2 Marches festival in Cannes.